Senior to geriatric onset

 There are many responsibilities to consider when breeding dogs.
 Regardless of test results it is important that your dog is in good general health and that you are in a position to care for the puppies if new responsible owners are not found.
 For first time or novice breeders, advice can be found at most kennel club websites.

-This disorder is autosomal recessive, meaning two copies of the variant are needed for a dog to be at an elevated risk for being diagnosed with the condition.
-A carrier dog with one copy of the Progressive Retinal Atrophy (Discovered in the Lapponian Herder) variant can be safely bred with a clear dog with no copies of the Progressive Retinal Atrophy (Discovered in the Lapponian Herder) variant.
-About half of the puppies will have one copy (carriers) and half will have no copies of the variant.
-Furthermore, a dog with two copies of the Progressive Retinal Atrophy (Discovered in the Lapponian Herder) variant can be safely bred with a clear dog.
-The resulting puppies will all be carriers.
-Puppies in a litter which is expected to contain carriers should be tested prior to breeding.
-Carrier to carrier matings are not advised as the resulting litter may contain affected puppies.
-Please note: It is possible that disorder signs similar to the ones associated with this Progressive Retinal Atrophy variant could develop due to a different genetic or clinical cause.
+Please note the DM mutation has only been associated with disease signs in some breeds, and this should be considered when making breeding decisions.
+This disease is autosomal recessive meaning that two copies of the mutation are needed for disease signs to develop.
+A carrier dog with one copy of the DM mutation can be safely bred with a clear dog with no copies of the DM mutation.
+About half of the puppies will have one copy (carriers) and half will have no copies of the DM mutation.
+A dog with two copies of the DM mutation can be safely bred with a clear dog.
+The resulting puppies will be all carriers with one copy of the DM mutation.
+Puppies in litters which are expected to contain carriers should be tested prior to breeding.
+Please note: It is possible that disease signs similar to the ones caused by the DM mutation could develop due to a different genetic or clinical cause.

 All coordinates reference CanFam3.1